maximiliankolb/bbs-esports/PITCHME.md

 * seven active maps with fixed starting areas (spawn-based roles)
 ---
 * ts objectives: destroy target by planting bomb (at the a or b spot) and defending against attackers
-* cts objectives: protect targets from being blown up; survive
+* cts objectives: protect targets from being blown up; defuse; survive
 ---
 * buy armor, weapon, and utilities
 * making money from kills, plants, and defuses